Slow remote connection speed/performance

 If you are running Remote Utilities on a computer with heavy CPU load, this may result in degraded performance.
 Remote Utilities needs CPU resources just like any other program.

 You can tweak CPU usage for specific remote computer.
 Go to connection properties, choose the Color and CPU tab and drag the slider under CPU Usage to Low.
 If you want to manually set frames per second (FPS), drag the slider to FPS and select the FPS value in the dropdown list below.

 Sometimes, changing the default screen capture mode can help:

 - On the Host side right-click the Host icon in the system tray and select Settings for Host.

-- Navigate to Other and enable Use legacy capture mode.
+- Go to the Other tab and select Use legacy capture mode.